vvorobjov/nrp-documentation/src/nrp/tutorials/tensorflow/tutorial.rst

 The :abbr:`NRP (Neurorobotics Platform)` and TensorFlow have slightly different Python dependency versions for core libraries such as Numpy.
 Unfortunately, this means that TensorFlow cannot be directly installed in the same virtualenv as the NRP, but it can easily be installed separately and used within the platform.

 The most convenient way to install TensorFlow is in an isolated virtualenv.
-Steps are provided below, but for up to date instructions refer to: https://www.tensorflow.org/install/install_linux#installing_with_virtualenv.
+Steps are provided below, but for up-to-date instructions refer to: https://www.tensorflow.org/install/install_linux#installing_with_virtualenv.

 1. Ensure you have Python 3.8 pip, dev, and virtualenv libraries installed.